5.1 Program Management

 4. A description of the center’s student conduct system including: incentives, rules and sanctions; procedures for adjudication of infractions; appeal procedures; student rights; and how behavioral expectations are related to the workplace.

-5. Documentation of all center high school programs and center partnerships with local high schools (including charter schools) or school districts that serve Job Corps students.
+5. Documentation of all center high school diploma (HSD) programs and center partnerships with local high schools (including charter schools) or school districts that serve Job Corps students.
 This written documentation must include:

 (a) Names of all high school programs and school districts